geobotsar81/moviedb/README.md

 -   Add CI/CD.
 -   Add factories and seeders.
 -   Add translations for text strings in component
--   Style all Jetstram components.
+-   Style all Jetstream components.
 -   Add Caching with Redis
 -   Security considerations
 -   Add Voyager CMS for admin purposes